 The Community Development Block Grant (CDBG) is a grant provided by the U.S. Department of Housing and Urban Development (HUD).
-The CDBG program provides the City of Mesquite with the opportunity to develop viable communities by funding activities that provide decent housing, a suitable living environment, and by expanding economic opportunities principally for low and moderate income persons.
-Funds are awarded to carry out a wide range of community development activities directed toward neighborhood revitalization, economic development and the provision of improved community facilities and services.
-Program regulations for CDBG can be found at 24 CFR Part 570.
+Since 1994, the CDBG program has provided the City of Mesquite with the opportunity to develop viable communities by funding activities that provide decent housing, a suitable living environment, and expand economic opportunities principally for low and moderate income persons.
+Funds are awarded to carry out a variety of community development activities directed toward neighborhood revitalization, economic development and the provision of improved community facilities and services.
+Program regulations are in 24 CFR Part 570.
 In program year 2020, the City of Mesquite received $1,142,933 in CDBG funding to serve low and moderate income persons.

 On March 27, 2020, the United States Congress passed HR 78, the Coronavirus Aid, Relief and Economic Stimulus Act, (CARES Act).
 From the CARES Act, Mesquite received $1,583,307 in Community Development Block Grant – COVID19 (CDBG-CV) funds for emergency assistance to individuals, families, public service agencies and small businesses directly impacted by COVID-19.
 In fiscal years 2020 and 2021, a total of $1,443,972 has been allocated to Agency's which address housing, food security, domestic violence, Youth, and mental health needs.

 The Family Place is the largest family violence service provider in North Texas, with three emergency shelters, including the state’s only shelter for men and children.

 Please join us in congratulating the following awarded Agencies:

 The AZAR Foundation is a non-profit that provides various programs and services to Mesquite’s low-income population.
 AZAR has employed two licensed therapists who will work with Mesquite residents to evaluate mental health needs, and provide counseling sessions or referrals as needed.